vishalcloudyuga/dcos-docs/1.7/administration/installing/cloud/gce.md

 Specify your project ID.
 Default: `trek-trackr`.

 ### subnet
 Specify your network.
-Default: `default-6f68d4d6fabcb680`.
+Default: `default`.

 ### login_name
 Specify the login name used for accessing each GCE instance.
 Default: `ajazam`.